 Dr. Fehring was very helpful with his time and knowledge in discussing knee surgery options.
 Left me very confident we were making the right decision.
 Was very easy going and reassuring about the outcome.
 I think he made all the right decisions in repairing my knee.
 Excellent work.
-I would highly recommend.- Steele A.
+I would highly recommend.

 - Wake Forest University -- Bachelor of Science